neonkore/Nunicode/README.md

 [strcoll_internal_test.c][] and ``_test_weight()`` implementation is a
 good reference.

-Note though that everything in nunicode starting from underscore is quite an internal stuff, thus please expect internal API to change from time to time when it need to follow ongoing changes in Unicode standard and CLDR.
+Note though that everything in nunicode starting from underscore (as in ``_nu_strcoll``) is quite an internal stuff, thus please expect internal API to change from time to time when it need to follow ongoing changes in Unicode standard and CLDR.

 [strcoll_internal_test.c]: https://bitbucket.org/alekseyt/nunicode/src/master/tests/strcoll_internal_test.c?at=master

 ### performance considerations

 Collation and case mapping are O(1).
 Internally both use [minimal perfect hash][] table for lookup.
-Hash is a couple of XOR+MODs.
+Hash is a quite fast couple of XOR+MOD.

 [minimal perfect hash]: http://iswsa.acm.org/mphf/index.html